 How long will our leaders sell us for their profit?)

-The protests sent out clear message to the government.
+The protests sent out a clear message to the government.
 And, the message, as Nayantara Sahgal wrote, was: “Indians will not submit to another Partition.”
 In her essay “Occupying Streets: Women in the Vanguard of the Anti-CAA Struggle,” Zoya Hasan reminds us what the human rights activist and lawyer Kalpana Kannabiran noted, “Citizenship by any definition is not a dole to be handed out by rulers to compliant subjects, nor is its grant an alms deed to be distributed at whim.”

 These protests weren’t ordinary, she continues, “they have demonstrated a new vocabulary and grammar of resistance as a form of civil disobedience.”
-And may we be lead by this vocabulary, use this grammar and continue to hold people in power accountable.
+And may we be led by this vocabulary, use this grammar and continue to hold people in power accountable.